With cases up, Washington region steps up coronavirus restrictions and enforcement

 The weekend also saw businesses in the region cited for violating coronavirus restrictions.

 In the District, a bar packed with supporters of President Trump was fined $1,000 for violating mask and other rules Saturday, the same day thousands gathered in the city for pro-Trump demonstrations and counterprotests.
 Trump last month retweeted a video of patrons in the crowded bar, many unmasked, packed together and cheering as police walked through.
-A representative for Harry’s, located in the Harrington Hotel, declined to comment.
+A representative for Harry’s, located in the Hotel Harrington, declined to comment.

 It was Harry’s second citation in two days.
 On Friday, authorities issued a $1,000 citation for several violations, including patrons without facial coverings.
 The bar received verbal and written warnings for similar violations in early October.